Medicare & Medicaid Articles

 Longer lifespans and rising health issues may mean your savings will not last throughout the end of your lifetime.
 Many middle class American seniors are considering applying for Medicaid to help with these expenses.

 In some cases, a couple may be better off financially divorced or separated when it comes to Medicaid planning.
 There are a number of factors to take into account, though, and it is wise to seek advice from an elder law attorney and family law attorney.

 There are countless facets involved in determining if a person if eligible for Medicaid, but relationship status does have an impact.
 If you think you or your loved one may eventually need Medicaid, be sure to take your marital status into consideration.

-It is important for caregivers and beneficiaries to stay on top of changes to Medicare so that they can assess their options and plan accordingly.
+It is important for seniors and their caregivers to stay on top of changes in health and medical coverage.
 A bit of foresight can go a long way for a busy caregiver on a budget.

 Inheritance and bequests are usually wonderful gifts, but for a beneficiary on Medicaid, these funds can jeopardize their eligibility for benefits.
 There are ways to receive this money and not be penalized, but they require plenty of careful preplanning.